Billingegroup/group_git_workflow/README.md

 please go to [full git documentation](https://guides.github.com/).
 Also Google and [stackoverflow](https://stackoverflow.com/) is incredibly helpful.

 # Workflow example
-Here is an example of the workflow we will cover:
+Here is an example of the workflow we will cover.
 1. Let's start our new branch on our existing master.
 ```
 git checkout master